 You've probably tried the breathing.
 You've tried the journaling.
 Maybe you've even tried praying — but the words came out hollow, because when you're deep inside anxiety, it's hard to believe that anything is listening.

-No. 1 most downloaded verse in the world Isaiah 41:10 — "Do not fear, for I am with you" — has been the most downloaded scripture on YouVersion for four consecutive years.
+Isaiah 41:10 — "Do not fear, for I am with you" — has been the most downloaded scripture on YouVersion for four consecutive years.
 Over 800 million people have the Bible app installed.
-Anxiety is the search behind more scripture searches than any other topic.
-You are not alone in this.
+Anxiety is the topic behind more scripture searches than any other.
+If you found this post in the middle of the night, you are in vast company.

 Before we go in: these verses are companions, not cures.
 If anxiety has become a daily disruption to your life, please also speak to a counsellor or doctor.
 Faith and professional care work together — they are not in competition.
 But on the days when the appointment is still three weeks away, or the night when the spiral starts at midnight — Scripture has something to say.